Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - level cap option
 - inverse type chart option
 - Berry trees no longer die and EV-reducing berries grow faster with more yields
+- When lvling up in battle, use vanilla's unused blue gradient anim of healthbox if mon can evolve (credits to Lunos & Flametix for their implementation)
 - More to be added

 ## TODO